 Made increasingly popular by Rafael Nadal, the Babolat Pure Aero tennis racquet is one of the best selling racquets in the world.
 Both professional and recreational tennis players love the Pure Aero for its unique ability to generate spin and power.

-In this Babolat Pure Aero review, we are going to take a look at the specifications of this tennis racquet, and provide insight into the pros and cons of the technology behind it.
+In this Babolat Pure Aero review, we are going to take a look at the specifications of the latest 2019 version of this tennis racquet, and provide insight into the pros and cons of the technology behind it.
 We'll explain the differences between the different models of the Pure Aero so you can choose the best racquet model for your game.
 Overall, this review should help you decide if the Babolat Pure Aero tennis racquet is right for you.